bloomberg/chromium.bb/src/media/test/data/README.md

 A fragmented MP4 version of the audio track of bear-640x360.mp4 encrypted (ISO CENC) using key ID [1] and key [2].

+**Note**: bear-640x360.mp4 file does not exist any more.
+Files encrypted from it has AAC audio and H264 high profile video (if applicable).

 #### bear-640x360-a_frag-cenc-key_rotation.mp4
 A fragmented MP4 version of the audio track of bear-640x360.mp4 encrypted (ISO CENC) using key ID [1] and key [2] with key rotation [3].